Parque Hundido: Background

 Its site was occupied by the brick-making company Ladrillera Nochebuena from the mid 19th century until the beginning of Porfiriato, when the brick company moved away and the site became an empty depression.
 By 1910, several species of trees were planted, creating the Nochebuena forest (Bosque de la Nochebuena).
 The area has been populated since late 18th century.
 However, the area was a collection of small towns and was, at that time, far away from Mexico City itself.

 In the late 1930s, having paved and widened Avenida de los Insurgentes, the city government decided to use the beautiful setting of the forest to create a new park.
 Its layout comprised gardens, walkways, a dual jai-alai/fronton court, and fountains for visitors to enjoy.
 In the late 1940s, when modern urbanization began around the park, it became known as the "Chinese Park", since its landscaping evoked Chinese gardens, but this changed in 1972, when several reproductions of archaeological pieces were placed in various parts of the park, though the layout was barely modified.
-Six walking routes were traced: the highlands, the Zapotec, Mayan, Olmec, Totonac, and Huastec, with artistic reproductions of precolombian stone work; each route was marked with a distinctively colored line on the floor.
+Six walking routes were traced: the highlands, the Zapotec, Mayan, Olmec, Totonac, and Huastec, with artistic reproductions of pre-columbian stone work; each route was marked with a distinctively colored line on the floor.
 Today, these routes are used by runners and joggers.